Ling Tosite Sigure: Biography

 On April 18, 2019, the band released their new song "laser beamer" digitally.
 The song was written for the first ever stage adaptation of the anime series Psycho-Pass entitled Psycho-Pass: Virtue and Vice.

 On July 3, 2019, the band digitally released the single titled "Neighbormind / laser beamer" from which "Neighbormind" was later used as the main theme for the Japanese dub of the film Spider-Man: Far From Home.

-Almost exactly 15 years after the release of #4 the band decided to release a remastered version on November 11, 2020 titled #4 -Retornado- (or #4 -Retornade-).
+Almost exactly 15 years after the release of #4 the band decided to release a remastered version on November 11, 2020, titled #4 -Retornado- (or #4 -Retornade-).

 The band released a new single Perfake Perfect on January 20, 2021.
 The title's song was used as theme song of the second stage adaptation Psycho-Pass: Virtue and Vice 2 from the Psycho-Pass anime series.
-Few days before, on January 18, 2021 the Perfake Perfect Tour took its first place in KT Zepp Yokohama.
+Few days before, on January 18, 2021, the Perfake Perfect Tour took its first place in KT Zepp Yokohama.

 On May 11, 2022, the band released the new digital single "Tatsumaite senno (竜巻いて鮮脳)" to celebrate their 20th anniversary.

 On Sep 21st, "Marvelous Persona" was chosen as the opening theme for Line News Vision drama series, Joge Kankei.

 On Nov 11th, Sigure announced their work-in-progress seventh studio album Last Aurorally, along with a promotional tour titled Aurora Is Mine.
-The album is planned to release in April 12th, 2023.
+The album released on April 12, 2023.

+On July 1, 2023, The band announced the concert of Tornado Anniversary 2023 〜15m12cm〜 to celebrate 15th year of their major debut single, moment A rhythm on December 8, 2023.

+On April 24, 2024, the band made an announcement in celebration of Pierre Nakano joining Ling Tosite Sigure in 2004.
+They have decided to hold four concert tours, starting at Zepp Osaka Bayside, followed by Haneda and DiverCity, and ending at Zepp Nagoya.